LogoLogo

 Summary

 To begin you should create a template file with an .hbs extension.
 If you are following the recommended directory layout then the file should be placed in templates/your-integration.hbs.
-See the directory layout guide for more information.
+See the for more information.

-After creating the template file make sure to configure your integration to use the template and associated component by specifying the template file in your config.js file.
+After creating the template file make sure to configure your integration to use the template and associated component by .

 Basic Syntax